What are your struggles as an entrepreneur?

 - One step back: what will the income stream be?
 A $500 course on transforming your life to the healthiest it can be.
-She’ll touch on healthy eating, clean living, taking care of your environment, and other topics to transform her student’s entire life.
+She’ll touch on healthy eating, clean living, taking care of your environment, and other healthy habits to transform her student’s entire life.

 - One step back: how will she tell people about her products?
 Email marketing to her email list.

 - One step back: How will she establish her authority as an expert in her niche so people will give her their email?
 She will have a blog.

 - One step back: how will she gain traffic to her website?
 Pinterest, SEO and writing guest posts.

 - One step back: how will she create her website?
 WordPress, Squarespace, hire a developer?

 Jill is now just about at the beginning of the journey she’s designing for herself.
 This is the bare bones of what steps she needs to take in order to reach her goal.
 Website → traffic → blog → email list → sell digital products → quit her job + do this full time.
 Now it’s time to set up the foundation!

 The foundation is where you set yourself up to overcome obstacles.
 Limited with time?
 Limited with money?
 Evaluate what you can buy and automate that will save you time.
 Evaluate what you can DIY that will save you money.